Braunsbach

 Braunsbach is a municipality in the district of Schwäbisch Hall in Baden-Württemberg in Germany.
 It is on the Kocher river, about 15 km from the district seat of Schwäbisch Hall.
 The town is bordered to the north by the town Künzelsau, the county seat of Hohenlohe, in the east by the town of Langenburg, on the southeast by Wolpertshausen, in the south by the town of Schwäbisch Hall, in the southwest by Untermünkheim and in the west by Kupferzell in Hohenlohe.

 History

 Braunsbach was formed in February 1972 by the voluntary merger of the formerly independent communities of Arnsdorf, Braunsbach, Döttingen, Geislingen am Kocher, Jungholzhausen, Orlach and Steinkirchen.

-In late May 2016, severe weather led to flooding of Orlacher Bach and Schlossbach within 3 hours that strewed rubble across the town causing large damage but no casualties.
+In late May 2016, severe weather led to flooding of the Orlacher Bach and Schlossbach within 3 hours that strewed rubble across the town, causing extensive damage but no casualties.